Shadow1088/frogger/README.md

 This is my project for school representation, I had to rush this because of the little time I had

 ## Technologies
-I have written this in pure JS, HTML and CSS clasic combo.
+I have written this in pure JS, HTML and CSS classic combo.
 I also used Claude AI for more complex tasks I did not know how to handle.